skyscrapers/terraform-codedeploy/notify-slack/README.md

 `aws kms encrypt --key-id "alias/keyName" --plaintext 'fileb://webhook' --output text --query CiphertextBlob`

+## on CodeDeploy failures

+- [notify_users]: String (optional) It is possible to use mentions on failues.
+This is a simple string, e.g. "@name1 @name2" or if the customer requests it, it can simply be "@channel".

 ## Testing

 To test that the lamda code is working, you can publish to the topic from the AWS CLI, setting the SNS ARN for the below command.